AjayrajSingh/topaz/app/chat/README.md

 This repo is already part of the default jiri manifest.

 Follow the instructions for setting up a fresh Fuchsia checkout.
 Once you have the `jiri` tool installed and have imported the default manifest and updated return to these instructions.

 ## Workflow

-There are Makefile tasks setup to help simplify common development tasks.
+There are Makefile tasks set up to help simplify common development tasks.
 Use `make help` to see what they are.

 When you have changes you are ready to see in action you can build with: